- Sleek rooms, many with impressive views

 The Andaz's rooms are excellent.
 Completely overhauled in 2008, they excel in both the crucial elements (beds, bathrooms, technology) and the little things that make a hotel stay special (bath products, freebies, views).
 Standard rooms run 300 (Andaz Rooms) or 350 (View Rooms) square feet -- about average for L.A., but they feel plenty spacious, partly because the bathrooms are quite small.
-The free snacks and drinks are supposed to be healthy and organic and local and stuff, but also include Pringles.
+The free snacks and drinks are supposed to be healthy and include items like Popchips and Nature Valley bars.

-The Andaz boasts the standard big-city business-hotel collection of amenities -- meeting rooms, -- but the highlight, to be sure, is the pool atop the 14-floor building.
+The Andaz boasts the standard big-city business-hotel collection of amenities -- fitness center, meeting rooms, public computers -- but the highlight, to be sure, is the pool atop the 14-floor building.
 Reliable word has it that it's a pretty wicked place to kick it when the sun is out.
-Even if you're not in a drinking mood, head up there, snag one of the cabanas overlooking the rest of L.A., and take in the killer view.,
+Even if you're not in a drinking mood, head up there, snag one of the cabanas overlooking the rest of L.A., and take in the killer view.

 Not a great area for kids